 If you experience problems with our NHS Wi Fi service, please contact Wi Fi Spark directly on 0344 848 9555 or email firstname.lastname@example.org

 You are welcome to bring your own device such as a radio, phone, or tablet for your personal use whilst at the hospital, but please note that this is at your own risk.

-Staff can securely lock your valuables away for the whole period you are on a ward or whilst you are undergoing a procedure, but we do not provide a lockable cabinet at each bedside to enable you to securely store items at the times you are not using them.
+Staff can securely lock your valuables away for the whole period you are on a ward or whilst you are undergoing a procedure, but we do not provide a lockable cabinet at each bedside to enable you to securely store items when you are not using them.

 If you choose not to bring in your own digital device, but you expect to be in the hospital overnight or a long period of time in a waiting area, why not bring along alternative forms of entertainment, such as books, magazines or puzzles.